File Transfer Protocol (FTP) in Application Layer

-Prerequisite : Protocols in Application Layer
+Prerequisite: Protocols in Application Layer

-File Transfer Protocol(FTP) is an application layer protocol which moves files between local and remote file systems.
+File Transfer Protocol(FTP) is an application layer protocol that moves files between local and remote file systems.
 It runs on the top of TCP, like HTTP.
 To transfer a file, 2 TCP connections are used by FTP in parallel: control connection and data connection.

-What is control connection?
+What is a control connection?

-For sending control information like user identification, password, commands to change the remote directory, commands to retrieve and store files, etc., FTP makes use of control connection.
+For sending control information like user identification, password, commands to change the remote directory, commands to retrieve and store files, etc., FTP makes use of a control connection.
 The control connection is initiated on port number 21.

-What is data connection?
+What is a data connection?

-For sending the actual file, FTP makes use of data connection.
+For sending the actual file, FTP makes use of a data connection.
 A data connection is initiated on port number 20.

 FTP sends the control information out-of-band as it uses a separate control connection.
 Some protocols send their request and response header lines and the data in the same TCP connection.
 For this reason, they are said to send their control information in-band.
 HTTP and SMTP are such examples.